Listen to an audio file of this tool.

 If you are in a circumstance in which relatives become obviously intoxicated, it’s your responsibility to get your family to safety.
 Leave the celebration.
 Let your child/teen know that the reason you are leaving is because there are adults who have made unhealthy choices and have lost their sense of control.
 This is modeling your own resistance to peer pressure!

 Your support for your child/teen in dealing with peer pressure about alcohol can offer opportunities for them to practice new skills if you seize those chances.
-Social pressure can be one of the strongest forces we face in our lives.
-And, our children/teens lack experience in dealing with it.
-Offering them practice in the safety of your supportive home can mean the difference between a child/teen who will feel prepared when challenged or caught unaware.
+Offering your child/teen practice to resist peer pressure in the safety of your supportive home can mean the difference between a child/teen who will feel prepared when challenged or a child/teen who is caught unaware.

 With practice, your child/teen will improve over time as you give them the chance with support.
 Practice grows vital new brain connections that strengthen (and eventually form habits) each time your child/teen faces peer pressure.